alexmaco/rust-workshop/README.md

             10 => Ok(Coin::Dime),
             25 => Ok(Coin::Quarter),

-            // report Err for values that are not coins x => Err(format!("there is no coin that is worth {} cents", x)), }
+            // report Err (of the type defined above, String) for values that are not coins x => Err(format!("there is no coin that is worth {} cents", x)), }
     }